keyeMyria/mrm-mobile/README.md

 ## SHA1 Fingerprint
-You may require a SHA-1 fingerprint for Google Calendar API access.
+You will require a SHA-1 fingerprint for Google Calendar API access.

 ### Getting your device fingerprint
 #### Using terminal